conjurdemos/Accelerator-PAM-Onboarding/README.md

 * CyberArk PAS Vault created and ready to go
   * Safe to store provisioner credentials
   * Safe to store the newly created credentials
-* CyberArk Conjur Cloud with PAS Vault sync enabled
+* CyberArk Conjur Cloud account
+  * PAS Vault sync enabled
+  * AWS Authenticator configured and enabled
 * Access to a Demo Host -- Optimal demo experience, run this from an EC2 instance
 * GO lang compiler, v1.21
 * GNU Make, v3.81